cbeck88/spirit-po/README.md

 ## Dependencies

 - **spirit-po** is only intended to work with UTF-8 encoded po files.
 - **spirit-po** has been tested with boost 1.59 and multiple versions >= 1.48.
-  See `.travis.yml` for more details.
 - **spirit-po** is known to work with gcc >= 4.9, clang >= 3.5.
   It is tested with multiple versions of these compilers.
+See `.travis.yml`.
 - **spirit_po** does not require C++ exceptions to be enabled.
-  The tests run when compiled with `-fno-exceptions` flag, provided that
+  The tests run when compiled with `-fno-exceptions`, provided that
   - `SPIRIT_PO_NOEXCEPT` is defined
   - `BOOST_NO_EXCEPTIONS` is defined
-  - boost version >= 1.55.
-(Fails below that due to a bug in boost::variant.)
+  - Boost version >= 1.55.
+(Fails below that due to a bug in `boost::variant`.)

 ## Using it